alextowe/.dotfiles/README.md

 	dot checkout

 Some or all of the files listed below may conflict with the previous command.
 Make backups and delete originals.
-Then, run the `dot status` command again.
+Then, run the `dot checkout` command again.

 	.config/i3/config
 	.config/i3status/config